 But it wasn’t working right on my RT-AC87U.
 It would work after a fresh router reboot or when a connection was made but after a dozen of minutes, no application was able to add port forwarding entries.

-Fortunately, I used to do contractual work involving protocol analysis so I fired up Wireshark to see what’s going on.
+I fired up Wireshark to see what’s going on.

 UPNP uses multicasting to advertise itself.
 So I just simulated a client using the UPNP Tools.
 I could see how Windows would send an IGMPv3 Membership Report but then it would never see an IGMP Membership Query from the router.